 and we'll gladly mail you a free sample of this tea.

 How long have you been growing tea and what got your started?

-I started to do tea when I was 20.
+I started to work with tea when I was 20.
 I love tea and drink tea every day.
-When I finished my middle school, I decided to work in the lung jing factory.
-During spring season, I will go out to pick up tea leaves.
-I also help to work in the factory to do the primary processing.
+When I finished middle school, I decided to work at the lung jing farm.
+During the spring season, I will go out to pick up tea leaves.
+I also help to work in the factory with the primary processing.

 Can you describe a typical day out in the field?

 I only pick up the tea leaves in Spring.
 I will get up at 7am and go out to pick up the tea leaves.
 I need to be careful because the bud and leaves are very tender.
 I will stop picking at noon.
 Then I will send the tea leaves to the factory.
 During the busy season, I also will help to work in the factory to do some primary production.

 What is your favorite part of growing tea?

 I like to help with the primary working, such as fixation, which is to remove the water of the tea leaves, because I can smell the lovely tea while working.